Law Menu

 Our professors regularly hire students as research assistants to support their research and course development.
 This gives students a chance to develop their legal research skills.

-The Canadian Journal of Comparative and Contemporary Law is a three-credit upper-year elective course available to second- and third-year students.
-Students develop their legal research and writing skills as student editors.
+The TRU Law Review is a peer-reviewed and open-access law journal published by students in the Faculty of Law.
+Students can develop their legal research and writing skills as student editors.
 They are involved in all aspects of editing the journal, including coordinating peer-review, copy-editing and citations, and preparing the journal for final publication.

 TRU SLS student conference